Message in a bottle: History and uses

 The United States Coast and Geodetic Survey (USC&GS) used drift bottles from 1846 to 1966.
 More recently, technologies involving satellite tags, fixed current profilers and satellite communication have permitted more efficient analysis of ocean currents: at any given time, thousands of modern "drifters" transmit current position, temperature, velocity, etc., to satellites, thus avoiding conventional drift bottles' dependence on serendipitous finds and cooperation by conscientious citizens.

 Drift bottle studies have provided a simple way to learn about non-tidal movement of waters containing eggs and larvae of commercially important fishes, for sharing among fisheries scientists and oceanographers.
-Such experiments simulate the travel of pollutants such as oil spills, study formation of ocean gyre garbage patches such as the Great Pacific Garbage Patch, and suggest travel paths of invasive species.
+Such experiments simulate the travel of pollutants such as oil spills, study the formation of ocean gyre garbage patches such as the Great Pacific Garbage Patch, and suggest travel paths of invasive species.
 Persistent currents are detected to allow ships to ride favorable currents and avoid opposing currents.
 Projected travel paths of navigation hazards, such as naval mines, advise safer shipping routes.
 Even in inland waterways, drifters wirelessly deliver real-time data on water quality, GPS location, and water velocity, for early warning against flash floods, measuring pollution run-off, and monitoring algal blooms.

 Outside science, people have launched bottled messages to find pen pals, "bottle preachers" have sent "sermon bottles", propaganda-bearing bottles have been directed at foreign shores, and survivors have sent poetic loving tributes to departed loved ones or sent their cremated remains (ashes) on a final journey.

 It was estimated in 2009 that since the mid-1900s, six million bottled messages had been released, including 500,000 from oceanographers.

 Bottle design and recovery rates

-Floating wood-and-metal "drift casks" launched from northern Alaska in 1899-1901 reached Siberia, Iceland and Norway, becoming the first human-made objects to transit the Northwest Passage.
+Floating wood-and-metal "drift casks" launched from northern Alaska in 1899–1901 reached Siberia, Iceland and Norway, becoming the first human-made objects to transit the Northwest Passage.

 This 1960s-era seabed drifter includes a descending ballast stem to allow a more buoyant disk to remain just above the seabed to be carried by bottom currents.
 An imprinted message offers a small reward for reporting the time and place the drifter was found.

 Some bottles are ballasted with dry sand so that they float vertically at or near the ocean surface, and are less influenced by winds and breaking waves than other bottles that are purposely not ballasted.
 Wooden blocks float higher in the water and thus are more influenced by wind—a design specially suited for simulating travel paths of plastic waste that is less dense than glass containers.

 An early-20th-century "bottom" (or seabed) drift bottle design by George Parker Bidder III involved weighting a bottle with a long copper wire that causes it to sink until the wire trails upon the sea bottom, at which time the bottle tends to remain a few inches above the bottom to be moved by the bottom current.
 A mushroom-shaped seabed drifter design has also been used.
 Seabed drifters are designed to be scooped up by a trawler or wash up on shore.